HollyDraz/record-scratch/README.md

 ## Demo

-Note: I'm currenlty adding more features and make aesthic changes so this video will not refelect the current state of record scratch but will give a great overview into what the core uses of the app is:
+Note: I'm currenlty adding more features and make aesthetic changes so this video will not refelect the current state of record scratch but will give a great overview into what the core uses of the app is:

 https://www.youtube.com/watch?v=6uPMdigUZD0&ab_channel=HollyDraz